Genesis 25 – Abraham’s Death; Jacob and Esau Born to Isaac

 i.
 Jacob was guilty of scheming in the flesh to gain something God said was already his.
 Yet we should remember the far greater blame was placed on Esau, who despised his birthright.

 ii.
-Luther drew attention to an important fact: this was not a valid transaction, because Jacob tried to purchase what was already his, and Esau tried to sell something that didn’t belong to him.
-(Leupold)
+According to Leupold, Martin Luther drew attention to an important fact: this was not a valid transaction, because Jacob tried to purchase what was already his, and Esau tried to sell something that didn’t belong to him.

 Far too many neglect or trade away this birthright for cheap entertainment, momentary popularity, or passing pleasures.